-Scallops and their shells have history as a symbol of good luck and the bivalve shell as a symbol of femininity.
-They were sold to visitors for good healthy when visiting the tomb of St. Jacob in Santiago de Compostela, a popular place even today.
+Scallops and their shells have a history as a symbol of good luck and as a symbol of femininity.
+They were sold to visitors for good health when visiting the tomb of St. Jacob in Santiago de Compostela, a popular place even today.

 Scallops are scientifically proven to increase sexual function in men and keep sexual levels increased over time.
 (Read more on the scientific study that helps support this centuries-old claim.)
 In Asian countries, scallops are believed to increase male potency.
 They are also good sources of nutrients including Omega-3 and Omega-6 polyunsaturated fatty acids.